US stocks invest guide

 Swiss banks and stock brokers not only charge brokerage fees, but most also charge custody fees as well.
 Normally, the custody fees are the same regardless of which country your stocks are from.
 But there are a few Swiss banks that charge higher custody fees for foreign stocks in your account.
 That is why it is important to account for custody fees as well as brokerage fees when choosing a bank.

-The following table shows the five Swiss banks with the lowest costs for buying and selling US stocks on US stock exchanges (or the BX Swiss exchange, in the case of Flowbank).
+The following table shows the five Swiss banks with the lowest costs for buying and selling US stocks on US stock exchanges.

 Table 1: The five cheapest Swiss banks for investing USD 1000 in US stocks